 Remark 10.
 In general, the coefficients (K(0), c(0)) needed in the first step are not constant.
 While this is no issue in theory, in practice the discretization of the control sequence u(k) is often coupled with the discretization of the dynamics, leading to control sequences that are constant in every MPC time step.
-If the system cannot be steered towards the desired state within one discrete time step using constant (K, c), then one should adjust the discretization of the control in time.
+If the system cannot be steered towards the desired state within one discrete time step using constant (K,c), then one should adjust the discretization of the control in time.
 Furthermore, one might need to carefully select an initial guess for the NLP solver used to numerically solve the (arising) non-linear optimization problem.

 Now we turn to the more interesting case where $\gamma > 0$ and/or control constraints are present.
-In this case, in general we cannot guarantee that the target $\bar{\rho}(x)$ is asymptotically stable for N = 2.
-Yet, we can recover the asymptotic stability by choosing $N \ge 2$ sufficiently large, cf. Theorem 12.
-In the proof thereof, however, we need a result that we state in the following Lemma.
+In this case, in general we cannot guarantee that the target $\bar{\rho}(x)$ is asymptotically stable for N=2.
+Yet, we can recover the asymptotic stability by choosing $N\geq 2$ sufficiently large, cf. Theorem 12.
+In the proof thereof, however, we need the following result.

 Lemma 11.
-Consider (14) for $K(t) \equiv \overline{K}$.
+Consider (14) for $K(t) \equiv \bar{K}$.
 Then